wbandabarragan/quantum-mechanics-1/README.md

 - Students are responsible for ensuring the academic integrity of their submitted assignments and exams.

-- Cheating in exams, plagiarising, and copying code or solutions from the Internet, from other students, or from previous years' solutions are all breaches of academic integrity.
+- Cheating in exams, plagiarising, and copying code or solutions from the Internet, from AI platforms (like chatGPT), from other students, or from previous years' solutions are all breaches of academic integrity.

 - Academic misconduct will be penalised according to the University’s regulations.
+Any assignments that infringe academic integrity (even partially) will receive zero marks.